khadijayadi/flappy-superhero-rl/README.md

 This project combines game development and artificial intelligence.
 I built a custom Flappy Bird–style game called Flappy Superhero using Python and Pygame, and then trained an AI agent to play it using Q-learning (a reinforcement learning algorithm).

-🔗 Repository: Flappy Superhero RL
+> 🔗 Repository: flappy-superhero-rl
-🎥 Demo Video: Watch the AI Play
+> 🎥 Demo Video: Watch the AI Play

 # Project Highlights